promann/purdue-ironhacks/README.md

  4. See all the users and update the scores for each and eventually make them admins.

 In case another user is made admin, they should log out (if they are authenticated) and log in back.

-### How was this built?

-The main thing which powers the entire application is [Bloggify](https://bloggify.org).
-This is a Node.js powered platform to build modular applications.
-The app configuration is stored in the `bloggify.js` file.

 #### Application structure